jluczak18/AnalyticsPortfolio/README.md

 The other file labeled "PGE_2019_Q4_ElectricUsageByZip" was used to pull zipcodes that the company operated in.
 Our model will be used to predict electricity prices within the PG&E zone.

+# PUBG Win Place Percentile Prediction Project
+The PUBG-kernel file was a kaggle project I did on my own time to build a machine learning algorithm to predict how someone will place in the game PUBG based on certain features.
+The pre-processing identified several factors that had an impact on win placement.
+These included boosts, killPlace, walkDistance, and weaponsAcquired.
+I used these features in my final model.